madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 =============

-It would be unreasonable to imagine that the method presented here could replace currently used methods, implemented in commercial software, and with the benefits of long term study, experimentation and improvements.
+It would be unreasonable to imagine that the method presented here could replace what is currently in use in commercial software, which has the benefits of long term study, experimentation and improvements.
 We must ask then, what is the motivation behind this work.

 Of course, recursive methods generally require a first approximation within the same order of magnitude as the target value.
 This is not generally a handicap